ahmadawais/awesome-random-stuff/readme.md

 ### April 20, 2020
 - [background generator](https://background-generator.com/) - Does what the name says it does.
+- [Bookmarklet Creator](https://mrcoles.com/bookmarklet/) - A simple web based tool to convert JavaScript into a bookmarklet and optionally include external scripts, like jQuery.
+There is an automated demo included at the bottom of the page.
 ### April 19, 2020
 - [Grab n'go visual CSS editor](https://cssbuilder.veliovgroup.com/) - Quickly prototype, mock, edit, and generate valid CSS for Safari, Chrome, Firefox, Opera, and IE browsers.
 Learn CSS while tinkering its properties visually.
 - [GitHub Polls](https://gh-polls.com/) - SVG polls you can embed in GitHub issues or readmes.